FAQ

 How many rest stops will there be?

-Information on rest-stop locations are included in the preride inforamtion emails.
+Information on rest-stop locations is included in the pre-ride information emails.

 What if I can’t finish the ride?